Win a Downtown Asheville Stay + VIP Event Tickets

 Hooker Falls

 This trail makes for a great introduction to DuPont State Recreational Forest.
-At the turnaround spot (it's an out-and-back hike), you’ll encounter Hooker Falls — the site of a former grist mill and a perfect spot for a picnic.
+At the turnaround spot (it's an out-and-back hike), you’ll encounter Hooker Falls — a scenic 12-foot waterfall that's a popular spot for families and picnics.

 Distance: 0.8 miles out-and-back